 Investing in silver can be a great way to diversify your portfolio and hedge against inflation.
 But with so many options available, it can be difficult to know which silver to invest in.
 From physical coins and bars to ETFs and futures contracts, there are a variety of ways to gain exposure to silver.
 In this article, we'll explore the different types of silver investments and help you decide which one is right for you.

-The main silver coins in demand · American silver eagle · Canadian maple leaf Canadian silver maple leaf coin - Front and back view · Austrian Philharmonic.
+The most direct way to own silver is to possess physical silver, either in the form of ingots or numismatic silver.
+Popular coins include the American Silver Eagle, Canadian Maple Leaf, and Austrian Philharmonic.
 You can buy silver through local dealerships and pawnshops or online stores such as APMEX or JM Bullion.
 More specialized dealers allow you to buy entire bars instead of just coins.

 Traders can also bet on the silver market through an ETF that holds futures contracts through ProShares Ultra Silver (AGQ), although it's better as a short-term bet than as a long-term hold, due to the fund's structure.
 Silver futures are an attractive way to play in the silver market because of the large amount of leverage available in futures contracts.
-Owning numismatic silver certainly has psychological value for collectors who enjoy the hobby, but that's not an investment consideration.
-Mint produced silver coins for use as currency until 1964, and these coins are valued not only for their silver content, but also for their value to collectors based on their scarcity, status and popularity.
+If you don't want to directly own physical silver, but you also want a lower-risk method than futures, you can buy an exchange-traded fund (ETF) that holds physical silver.
+Some contain shares of silver companies, while others invest in the metal itself or in futures contracts.